Fuzzing Deep Learning Compilers with HirGen

-Algorithm \ref{Algorithm1} presents the generation procedure.
-This procedure takes as input both the number of nodes $nodeNum$ contained in computational graph and the constraint level $cLevel$.
-It outputs a computational graph of which the number of nodes equals to $nodeNum$.
-It includes the following two main parts.
+Algorithm \ref{Algorithm1} presents two procedures used by \techname{} to generate computational graphs that strictly follow the type and shape constraints of the high-level IR. \textproc{generation} is the main procedure.
+It takes as input the required number of operators $rOpNum$ to be contained in the output computational graph. \textproc{preinsert} is an auxiliary procedure that enforces type-checking and shape-checking in generation. \textproc{generation} procedure includes the following two main parts.